Vitols999/QMS-WIKI/DocRealtime.md

 Due to the device naming pattern used the script can only be used on operating systems having the given naming pattern for its hardware (Linux-like systems).
 It can't be used without changes on a Windows PC.

-The script should be started from a command line.
+The script should be started from a commandline.
 The parameters that should be supplied to the script can be revealed with the help of a call of the form:

     gpsserver.py -h